Purely Inseparable ring extensions: Purely inseparable extensions of higher exponent

 Observe that the last equality holds because the first term of the sum includes the sets $S\subset [n]$ containing $n$ and the second term of the sum includes those that does not contain $n$. \end{proof}

-We show now that the previous formula can be refined by grouping the repeated elements $x_i$ that are inside the bracket. \begin{lemma} Let $A\subset C$ be a ring extension and let $M$ be a $C$-module.
+We show now that the previous formula can be refined by grouping the repeated elements $x_i$ that are inside the bracket. \begin{lemma} Let $C$ be an $A$-algebra and let $M$ be a $C$-module.
 For any $A$-linear operator, $D\colon C \to M$ and for any $x_1,\dots,x_m\in C$, given $c\in C$, we have:

 where $r_i$ denotes the number of appearances of each $x_i$ on the bracket expression and $[d]=\{1,\dots,d\}$ for any positive integer $d$. \end{lemma}

 \begin{proof} Let $n=r_1+\dots + r_m$.
 Note that there is a partition $[n]=A_1\uplus\dots \uplus A_m$ with $|A_i|=r_i$ for $i=1,\dots,m$.
 If we identify $A_i$ with $[r_i]$, choosing a subset $S\subset [n]$ is equivalent to choosing subsets $S_i\subset [r_i]$ such that $|S|=|S_1|+ \dots + |S_m|$.
 Then by Lemma \ref{bracket development}, the first expression on the statement is